tdobrovolskij/sanguinews/README.md

     git clone https://github.com/tdobrovolskij/sanguinews.git

-Some gems are required:
+Some gems are required.
+Use bundler to resolve dependencies swiftly:
 ```
-gem install nzb
+gem install bundler
-gem install parseconfig
+bundle install
 ```
+"bundle install" will check if all dependencies are satisfied and install all the needed gems.

 Update process is pretty much straightforward:

     cd sanguinews && git pull